aristeia/aristeia.github.io/resume/resume.md

 *   **[T-Mobile](http://www.t-mobile.com/)** (Bellevue, WA)

+    *Mobile Automation Testing Engineer*, January 2017 - Present

+    -   Using UI Automator and ADB frameworks, I scripted the setup and configuration of general Android devices such that they can be integrated into a device farm seamlessly.
+    -   Wrote and graphically-designed a website explaining our group's product at [cxlab.io](http://cxlab.io) using Hugo.

     *Machine Learning Engineer*, June 2016 - December 2016

     -   Perform predictive analytics on customer data attributes using Python and its scikit-learn library.
-    -   Implemented a data cleansing and validation mechanism to make unstructured JSON data into feature vectors in a way that scales for 168,000 unique feature-value pairs to be persisted to disk for 118 million customers.
+    -   Implemented a data cleansing and validation mechanism to make unstructured JSON data into feature vectors in a way that scales for 168,000 unique feature-value pairs to be persisted to disk for 118 million customers, capable of translating at a rate of several million vectors per day.
-    -   Tuned and automated training on predictive models using these feature vectors.
+    -   Tuned and automated training on predictive models using these feature vectors, capable of making 1.25mil predictions per day.
-    -   Implemented a prediction verification mechanism to determine the accuracy of the predictions over time.
+    -   Implemented a prediction verification mechanism to determine the accuracy of the predictions over time, which found a prediction .

-    *Mobile Automation Testing Engineer*, January 2017 - Present

-    -   Scripted the setup and configuration of general Android devices using UI Automator and ADB frameworks such that they can be integrated into a device farm seamlessly.
-    -   Wrote and graphically-designed a website explaining our group's product at [cxlab.io](cxlab.io) using Hugo

 *   **[Tyemill](http://www.tyemill.com/)** (Seattle, WA)